nanocurrency/nano-docs/docs/commands/rpc-protocol.md

 ### process
 Publish **block** to the network.
 Using the optional `json_block` is recommended since v19.0.
 In v20.0-v21.3, blocks are watched for confirmation by default (see optional `watch_work`).
 If `enable_control` is not set to `true` on the node, then the optional `watch_work` must be set to `false`.
 In V22.0+ the work watcher has been removed.

+Note: after v25.0, it is possible that the block processing queue can internally drop a block if the queue gets full.
+This stat can be checked for `blockprocessor` type, and `drop` details.

 --8<-- "warning-process-sub-type-recommended.md"

 **Request:**